jsonld-java/jsonld-java/integration/sesame/README.md

         // Optionally define what JSON-LD profile is to be used
         // The Expand mode is used by default writer.getWriterConfig().set(JSONLDSettings.JSONLD_MODE, JSONLDMode.EXPAND);
+        // Switch from the default JSON pretty-print to a white-space reduced JSON representation writer.getWriterConfig().set(BasicWriterSettings.PRETTY_PRINT, false);
         repositoryConnection.export(writer, contextToExport);
     } finally {
         repositoryConnection.close();